 — Krisztina Nánási (@nanasikrisz) 1 augustus 2014

-1Dutch beer costs money but the experience is for free: Grote Marktstraat
+1Beer costs money but the experience is free: Grote Marktstraat

-Who doesn’t enjoy a nice glass of beer after a long day of exploring the beauty of The Hague?
-If you’re desperately seeking for a nice place to chill while still receiving an authentic Dutch experience, then Grote Markstraat is just for you!
+Who doesn’t enjoy a refreshing glass of beer after a long day of exploring the beauty of The Hague?
+If you’re seeking a nice place to chill while also receiving an authentic Dutch experience, then Grote Markstraat is for you!

 Do you have any free stuff worth doing in The Hague that needs to be in this article?
 Feel free to mention it in the comments!